cadet/CadetHD-chromoo/README.md

 - [DONE] Check if I need to use MCMC to speed things up: No. It's used in CADET-Match for the error estimator
 - [DONE] Look at pymoo.Callback
 - [DONE] There's probably a neater way to reconcile using `cache`  and `ChromooCallback`
+- [DONE] Look into hopsy for sampling the existing space properly: Ask Johannes, it seems like it's for constrained optimization
+    - Not a great experience
+    - No MOO support
+- [DONE] Use subplots
 - [ONGO] Move to numpy arrays
 - [TASK] Look into parameter transforms: 0->1 at inlet
-- [TASK] Run plots in subprocess, look at how to create multiple plots safely (HD subplotting?)
+- [TASK] Run plots in subprocess, look at how to create multiple plots safely
 - [TASK] Implement match_solution_times config setting
 - [TASK] Allow elements of vectors as parameters: flowrate in connections matrix.
 - [TASK] Implement gradient search after GA